-Since gnuplot cannot read non-numerical text, if the date format includes the day or month in words, the format string must exclude this text.
-But it can still be printed with the "%a", "%A", "%b", or "%B" specifier: see set format (p.
-85) for more details about these and other options for printing timedata. (gnuplot will determine the proper month and weekday from the numerical values.)
+If the date format includes the day or month in words, the format string must exclude this text.
+But it can still be printed with the "%a", "%A", "%b", or "%B" specifier. gnuplot will determine the proper month and weekday from the numerical values.
+See set format (p.
+108) for more details about these and other options for printing time data.